temporalio/documentation/docs-src/go/how-to-use-a-custom-payload-converter-in-go.md

 - [NewProtoPayloadConverter()](https://pkg.go.dev/go.temporal.io/sdk/converter#ProtoPayloadConverter)
 - [NewJSONPayloadConverter()](https://pkg.go.dev/go.temporal.io/sdk/converter#JSONPayloadConverter)

-The order in which the Payload Converters are applied is important because during serialization the Data Converter tries the Payload Converters in that specific order until a Payload Converter returns a non-nil payload.
+The order in which the Payload Converters are applied is important because during serialization the Data Converter tries the Payload Converters in that specific order until a Payload Converter returns a non-nil Payload.

 A custom `PayloadConverter` must implement functions `FromPayload` (for a single value) or `FromPayloads` (for a list of values) to convert to values from a Payload, and `ToPayload` (for a single value) or `ToPayloads` (for a list of values) to convert values to a Payload.